jillesvangurp/es-kotlin-client/manual/bulk-indexing.md

     currentVersion.copy(name = "safely updated 3")
   }
 }
-println("" + thingRepository.get("doc-2"))
+println("" + repo.get("doc-2"))

 +"""
     # Other parameters

     There are a few more parameters that you can override.
   """
 blockWithOutput {
-  thingRepository.bulk(
+  repo.bulk(
     // controls the number of items to send to Elasticsearch
     // what is optimal depends on the size of your documents and
     // your cluster setup.